How to Write Standard Operating Procedures (SOPs)

 Most well-written SOPs are:

-A great place to store your SOPs is your internal wiki or company intranet portal.
+A great place to store your SOPs is your process documentation software, internal wiki, or company intranet portal.
 It should be accessible to the entire team, easily searchable, and collaborative so stakeholders can leave feedback when something needs to be updated or improved.
 After all, no matter how clear and detailed your SOPs are, it won't matter if they aren't kept up-to-date or if your team can't find them.

 If your company doesn't have a wiki, you can easily create one in Nuclino.